DanielTakeshi/lab/README.md

 ## ssh Connection

-Unfoertunately the command for empty room does not seem to work.
+Unfortunately the command for empty room does not seem to work.
 Without X forwarding:

 ```
 INFO: Build completed successfully, 703 total actions